supabase-community/gotrue-csharp/README.md

 ## Persisting, Retrieving, and Destroying Sessions.

-This Gotrue client is written to be agnostic when it comes to session persistance, retrieval, and destruction. `ClientOptions` exposes properties that allow these to be specified.
+This Gotrue client is written to be agnostic when it comes to session persistence, retrieval, and destruction. `ClientOptions` exposes properties that allow these to be specified.

 In the event these are specified and the `AutoRefreshToken` option is set, as the `Client` Initializes, it will also attempt to